Dogs Breath Smells Metallic

 As dog owners friends

-dogs' breath smells metallic when our dogs
+to sniff again and again.
+However, dogs' breath smells metallic when our dogs

 start to smell metallic like iron, we can get a little confused and worried, as